ScornMandark/G-SaviourExtract/README.md

 5. This will create a list of .gs files in named subfolders, many of which align with the .nj files.
 They are named njtex000.gs, njtex001.gs, to follow the Noesis material autonaming convention.
 6. Optionally, do the same with GS2BMPBaseFolder.bms - there are some single textures in the main DATA folder, but mostly for backgrounds.
 7. Finally (for now), drag the GS2BMP.bms script to quickbms.exe.
    1. Pick one of the created subfolders.
-Note - There are now over 300 folders with various information in it, so pick carefully! [^1]
+Note - There are now over 300 folders with various information in it, so pick carefully!
+See Unit Decoder list below.
    2. Type *.gs for the input files.
    3. Stay in the subfolder.
    4. Hit enter, let it rip.